 “That’s an unexpected growth rate, is it not?” the Tolkien observes correctly.

 “Yes, they’re growing ten times as fast as our young Mr. Hightower predicted,” the Beatle states, proudly.

 “Yeah, Yeah, Blah, Blah, Blah!
 Listen up, everyone.
 We’ve had our breakfast.
 Everyone is suited up.
 We’re ready to board the shuttle now, Tolkien,” Sister Carrie stands up and announces to the others.

-On board the Beatle, jaws drop all over the place.
+On board the Beatle, jaws are dropping.

 “Reverend Carrie?
 Is that you?”
 Major Alvindorf exclaims, quite surprised.

 “Yes, Alvin.
 It’s me.
 You were expecting Joan of Arc?” she replies, snarkily.